RocketManRC/EMMMA-K-V3-M/README.md

 # EMMMA-K-V3

 # Introduction
 The EMMMA-K is a MIDI controller for electronic music that uses touch pins for note keys and user interface.
-A tilt sensor is used to generate MIDI commands for effects such as pitch bend and mod wheel.
+A motion sensor is used to generate MIDI commands for effects such as pitch bend and mod wheel.

 ![Photo](images/EMMMA-K-V3.jpg)

-The layout of the touch pins for note keys is modelled after the Kalimba (a.k.a. thumb piano) which is a modernized version of the MBira, an ancient African plucked instrument.
+The layout of the touch pins for note keys is modeled after the Kalimba (a.k.a. thumb piano) which is a modernized version of the MBira, an ancient African plucked string instrument.

 The history and evolution of the MBira and Kalimba is given on Wikipedia here: